Crystallin: Alpha crystallin

 Alpha crystallin occurs as large aggregates, comprising two types of related subunits (A and B) that are highly similar to the small (15–30kDa) heat shock proteins (sHsps), particularly in their C-terminal halves.
 The relationship between these families is one of classic gene duplication and divergence, from the small HSP family, allowing adaptation to novel functions.
 Divergence probably occurred prior to evolution of the eye lens, alpha crystallin being found in small amounts in tissues outside the lens.

 Alpha crystallin has chaperone-like properties including the ability to prevent the precipitation of denatured proteins and to increase cellular tolerance to stress.
 It has been suggested that these functions are important for the maintenance of lens transparency and the prevention of cataracts.
 This is supported by the observation that alpha-crystallin mutations show an association with cataract formation.

 The N-terminal domain of alpha crystallin is not necessary for dimerisation or chaperone activity, but appears to be required for the formation of higher order aggregates.

 Beta and gamma crystallin

 Beta and gamma crystallins form a separate family.
 Structurally, beta and gamma crystallins are composed of two similar domains which, in turn, are each composed of two similar motifs with the two domains connected by a short connecting peptide.
 Each motif, which is about forty amino acid residues long, is folded in a distinctive Greek key pattern.
-However, beta crystallins are oligomers, composed of a complex group of molecules, whereas gamma crystallins are simpler monomer.
+However, beta crystallins are oligomers, composed of a complex group of molecules, whereas gamma crystallins are simpler monomers.